 Prompt notification of bullying and/or harassment is essential to providing a safe school environment and allowing the school to properly respond.
 The school cannot resolve an issue of which it is unaware of.
 Accordingly, AGBU DHS students need to immediately report any incidents of harassment and/or bullying they experience and/or observe and/or harassment and/or bullying of which they are aware to the administration (including Dean of Students), staff, a teacher, and/or the school counselor.
 Students may make their report orally or in writing.
 Staff, administrators, and other school personnel are also required to report any conduct prohibited under this policy that they either witness or become aware of to the administration.
-They are further expected to immediately intervene when they see a bullying and/or harassment and can do so through the following parties: parents, teachers, administration, and school counselor.
+They are further expected to immediately intervene when they see a bullying and/or harassment incident occur.
+Moreover, members of the school community are encouraged to report bullying and/or harassment and can do so through the following parties: parents, teachers, administration, and school counselor.